 Landlord & Tenant

-Please note that all evictions are stayed.
-For more information on court operations click here.
+Please note that, as a result of the pandemic, all evictions are stayed to the extent required by law.
+For more information on court operations during the pandemic, click here.

 The Landlord & Tenant Branch handles all actions for the possession of real property.

 PROTECTIVE ORDER PAYMENTS: Tenants may make payment by credit card, debit card or ACH electronic check by making the payment electronically through the court’s portal, provided by that the total monthly payment does not exceed $1,000.
 For more information about making protective order payments online please email landlordandtenantdocket [at] dcsc.gov or call the clerk’s office at (202) 879-4879.

 The Landlord & Tenant Branch handles actions by property owners who have disputes with their tenants.
 Some examples of cases filed in the Landlord & Tenant Branch include: violations of lease agreements, keeping a pet in violation of a no-pets rule; bringing in an unauthorized roommate or subleasing without permission; or interfering with other tenants’ ability to peacefully enjoy their homes.

 The Landlord and Tenant Branch handles all actions for the possession of real property, including evictions.
 The Housing Conditions Calendar handles requests from a tenant that the court enter an order requiring the landlord to repair the tenant’s rental unit.
 To see the Calendar, click here.